-Scouting is one of my favorite things to do before the hunting season.
+Scouting is one of my favorite things to do before each hunting season.
 Scouting can improve your odds greatly and ensure that you don’t waste your time scouting instead of hunting!

-There are two ways I enjoy to scout – online and in the field.
+There are two ways I enjoy scouting – online and in the field.